OWASP/owasp.github.io/pages/supporters/benefits.md

 Available for Platinum and Gold Corporate Supporters.
 Company logo and URL to your hiring page are displayed on OWASP's Job Posting web page.

+### Optional Recorded Session with OWASP's Executive Director

+Platinum Corporate Supporters will have a scheduled 10–15-minute recorded session with OWASP's Executive Director to share why they support OWASP and how being part of the organization benefits their company.
+Each recording will be featured on the OWASP.org homepage for one month.